 UTSA students, faculty and staff who test positive for mpox should follow the guidelines below in order to ensure their safety and that of the greater UTSA community.

 - Follow guidance from your health care provider.

 - Wear a face mask and avoid direct contact with others until rashes or scabs clear and a new layer of skin forms.

 - Stay home and follow CDC isolation guidance.

-- Current data suggests that people can spread monkeypox from the time symptoms start until all symptoms have resolved.
-The CDC recommends that people with monkeypox remain isolated at home or at another location for the duration of the illness.
+- Current data suggests that people can spread mpox from the time symptoms start until all symptoms have resolved.
+The CDC recommends that people with mpox remain isolated at home or at another location for the duration of the illness.

 - If you are unable to remain fully isolated throughout the illness, which typically lasts two to four weeks, follow the CDC's prevention practices for each stage of the illness.

 In the event a student tests positive for mpox and requires an extended isolation period, Student Assistance Services is available to help students understand and navigate their options under Handbook of Operating Procedures (HOP) 5.09 - Class Attendance and Participation.